-A word of caution, however: YNAB was initially designed for Mac and Windows, then Linux users alerted the company that it was working just fine on their operating systems as well.
+A word of caution, however: YNAB was initially designed for Mac and Windows, and then Linux users alerted the company that it also was working fine on their operating systems.
 Some bugs were subsequently reported.
 They've been fixed, and yes, the software will work for you, but YNAB won't guarantee its performance.

 Users claim that KMyMoney is as easy to use as Quicken—in fact, that's one of its claims to fame.
-But for all its user-friendly features, it's a pretty comprehensive program as well.
+But for all of its user-friendly features, it's also a pretty comprehensive program.

 The interface looks clean, and it's easy to navigate and less dated than some of the other personal finance options for Linux.
 There's even a nifty account setup wizard.
-KMyMoney's online user manual is an excellent resource that takes you step-by-step through all its features.
-They're not as numerous as those offered by GNUCash—it doesn't have a classification function, for example—but if you don't need or want all that, why pay for it?
+KMyMoney's online user manual is an excellent resource that takes you step-by-step through all of its features.
+They're not as numerous as those offered by GNUCash—it doesn't have a classification function, for example—but if you don't need all of those features, why pay for them?

-Buddi is designed to be easy to use even if you have absolutely no financial background and you're wading into the concept of budgeting for the first time.
+Buddi is designed for ease of use even if you have absolutely no financial background and are wading into the concept of budgeting for the first time.
 It has very simple features for tracking accounts and for generating a few personal finance reports, and it includes translations for many languages.
-Plugins are available to extend Buddi's features for reporting, data synchronization, and importing or exporting data.
+Plug-ins are available to extend Buddi's features for reporting, data synchronization, and importing or exporting data.
 Buddi will even tap you on the shoulder to let you know how your budget is coming along.

 With more than 100 spending categories, you can pretty much use AceMoney to budget down to half a cent.
 You'll know where each smidgen of your cash is going.
-And isn't that personal finance software is all about?
-The rest is all bells and whistles, although AceMoney has those, too.
-We like its ability to import data from other software, including Quicken.
+And isn't that what personal finance software is all about?
+AceMoney also provides other special features and accessories.
+It can also import data from other software, including Quicken.

-wxBanker is somewhat bare bones, but some users just want to be able to keep track of their most basic finances and this software will do that.
-OK, so you spent $240 at the grocery.
-Do you really need to know what you spent it on?
-Do you want to be that meticulous with your budget?
+wxBanker is somewhat bare bones, but some users just want to keep track of their most basic finances and this software has that functionality.
+For example, if you spent $240 at the grocery, the software will help you keep track of what you bought and the cost of each item.

 The interface is incredibly clean as a result, and wxBanker does sync with Mint.com, which is a nice touch.
-No, it can't handle your small business needs and it won't sync with your bank records.
-But it will record all your transactions and it includes a built-in calculator.
+It does not handle your small business needs and will not sync with your bank records.
+However, it will record all of your transactions and includes a built-in calculator.

 HomeBank is compatible with both Linux and Windows.
-Setup can be a little tricky, but you might not want to look back after you get over that hurdle because HomeBank is loaded with reporting and charting options.
+Setup can be a little tricky, but the extra effort may pay off, as HomeBank is loaded with reporting and charting options.
 They're available through either the Reports menu or the main toolbar.
-It has translation capabilities for 56 languages and will throw a flag up on duplicate transactions.
+It has translation capabilities for 56 languages and will flag duplicate transactions.
 You can even filter your transactions by selecting your own criteria.

-It may not be suitable for businesses—it doesn't support double-entry accounting procedures, for example—but if you're an average Joe who just wants to keep a firm grip on his money, HomeBank might be the one for you.
-Give it a try—it's free.
+It may not be suitable for businesses, as it doesn't support items such as double-entry accounting procedures.
+However, if you are an individual who just wants to keep a firm grip on your money, then HomeBank might be the right software for you.

 Skrooge's most distinctive feature is the way it can import so many formats used by various banks.
-It's KDE-based and it will also run on Mac, although it's iffy with Windows if you're thinking about using it across multiple computers.
+It's KDE-based and will also run on Mac, although it may not run with Windows if you're thinking about using it across multiple computers.
 Otherwise, your data can move pretty effortlessly across multiple devices.

-Skrooge also lends itself to more professional use so it can handle many small business needs.
-The undo/redo feature is great—you're not stuck with your goofs for life and you're free to change your mind if something isn't working.
-It works with multiple currencies and its reporting features even include videos.
+Skrooge also lends itself to more professional uses, so it can handle many small business needs.
+The undo/redo feature allows you to change your mind if something isn't working properly.
+Skrooge works with multiple currencies and its reporting features even include videos.